wingtorres/morphometrix/.github/ISSUE_TEMPLATE/beta-tester-checklist.md

 - [ ] Measure an area
 - [ ] Export measurements saves a .csv w/ the correct measurements

+## If you encounter an error, please copy paste the error log info here

 ## Please provide additional feedback and/or suggestions below